"

 • Review your results and then spend some time writing about the following:

-• What aspect(s) of your results stand out to your most?
+• What aspect(s) of your results stand out to you the most?
 Why?

 • What are your areas of strength that will help you succeed in college?